Know Your Homeschool Law!

 There are two scenarios.
-The person asking is a relative, such as a grandparent, older sibling, or other relative.
+The person asking can a relative, such as a grandparent, older sibling, or other relative educate my homeschool children?
 They will be educating their relative at no charge.
-The second is someone unrelated to the family and who will be receiving compensation.
+The second is asking if someone unrelated to the family, and who will be receiving compensation, may homeschool their children.

 Naming Your Homeschool